The Secret of the Holiness of the Women of the Desert and the Long Letter Nun

 "Remove your shoes from your feet"

 At that exact moment, the entire mountain shook, and the whole earth trembled.
-The archangel Michael asked Hashem: "Master of the Universe, how can You tell a person to leave his home?
-For if You wish to dismantle a person's home, the entire world will be dismantled!
+The ministering angel Michael asked Hashem: "Master of the Universe, how can You tell a person to leave his home?
+If You wish to dismantle a person, the entire world will be dismantled!
 When a person lacks peace with his wife, the world is destroyed.
 After all, it is written, 'Male and female He created them, and He blessed them,' so how can You tell him to leave his wife?"
-The moment a person truly leaves his wife, the entire earth shudders.
+The moment a person truly leaves his wife, the entire earth trembles.

 The Intrinsic Holiness of the Women of the Desert

 Here, the Midrash returns to those women who waited forty years.
-Hashem orchestrated their thoughts for forty years in order to show Moshe Rabbeinu something wondrous.
-Hashem said to him: "You, Moshe Rabbeinu, married and afterward separated from your wife based on a Divine command.
-But come and look at these simple women, who were never commanded at all, yet they separated themselves on their own accord."
-They did not desire a physical married life; rather, they wanted to sanctify themselves as the holy of holies to Hashem, blessed be He.
+Hashem guided their thoughts for forty years in order to show Moshe Rabbeinu something wondrous.
+Hashem said to him: "You, Moshe Rabbeinu, married and afterward separated from your wife by Divine command.
+But come and look at these simple women, who were never commanded at all, yet separated themselves on their own accord."
+They did not desire any physical married life; rather, they wanted to sanctify themselves as the holy of holies to Hashem, blessed be He.

-"The daughters of Tzelofchad speak properly; you shall surely give (nason titten) them a hereditary possession"
+"The daughters of Zelophehad speak properly; you shall surely give (nason titten) them a hereditary portion"

-The long letter Nun, which descends below the baseline of the text, demonstrates that they descended into the very depths of the kelipos (impure spiritual husks) and rectified them.
+The long letter Nun, which descends below the line of writing, shows that they descended into the very depths of the *kelipos* (spiritual impurities) and rectified them.
 They merited to burn away all the kelipos, about which it is said:

 "And the house of Yaakov shall be a fire, and the house of Yosef a flame, and the house of Esav for stubble"